juliansommer/prompts/README.md

 # Next.js Prompt Sharing App

-This project uses Next.js with React, TypeScript, Tailwind CSS and MongoDB to create a basic full stack social media app that allows users to post AI prompts.
+This project uses Next.js with React, TypeScript, Tailwind CSS and MongoDB to create a basic social media app that allows users to post AI prompts.

 ## Features